 As I talk about healthy Indian meals, there are some very addictive yet unhealthy Indian foods too.
 If you are planning to lose weight, then there are some minor changes that one needs to make so as to avoid gaining extra weight eating them.

 - Paranthas can be made with stuffings of carrots, cauliflower and even cabbage without frying.
 A shallow fried or tandoori parantha tastes equally great with some deshi ghee on top.

 - Pav Bhaji can be had with just one pav and lots of veggies filled bhaji.
-Use of less of potato is recommended.
+Use of less of potatoes is recommended.

-- Vada Pav can be made by baking vada instead of frying.
+- Vada Pav can be made by baking vada instead of frying it.

-- Bread Pakoda is another killer which can be made healthy with a layer of cottage cheese and shallow frying it in place of deep frying.
+- Bread Pakoda is another killer which can be made healthy with a layer of cottage cheese and shallow frying in place of deep-frying.

-- Those pakodas can be baked instead of fried.
+- Those pakoras can be baked instead of fried.

-- How about a healthy Khakhra as snack in place of fried papad?
+- How about a healthy Khakhra as a snack in place of fried papad?

 - Boiled masala corn is better than any other evening snack.